 Make your toast unique – drink to ‘a lifetime of dancing on tables’ or consider a #Tequilatoast

-Practise your speech and film it on your phone – Watch it back, promise yourself you’ll do something about your paunch and spot where your speech can be improved.
+Practise your speech and film it on your phone – Watch it back, promise yourself you’ll do something about your gut and spot where your speech can be improved.

 Feel free to use clever quotes – But make sure you credit the author or someone else will!
 Check out our Quote Inspiration guide.

-Resort to clichés – Yes you can thank your in-laws for ‘raising such a wonderful daughter’ but try to make it personal too.
+Don’t resort to clichés – Yes you can thank your in-laws for ‘raising such a wonderful daughter’ but try to make it personal too.
 Thank your mother in law for the extra inch added to your waistline since you first sampled her Yorkshire Puddings.

-Talk over laughter – You’ve worked hard for those laughs – don’t rush them.
+Don’t talk over laughter – You’ve worked hard for those laughs – don’t rush them.
 Always wait until your guests have settled down before continuing with your speech.

-Get overly soppy – Get the balance right between sweet and just showing off.
+Don’t get overly soppy – Get the balance right between sweet and just showing off.
 Leave the pet names at home and keep anything overly gushing for the bedroom.